kubevela/kubevela/docs/en/helm/basic.md

 For example, in our sample chart, the core workload is `deployments.apps/v1`, other resources will also be deployed but mechanism of KubeVela won't work for them.
 - `.spec.schematic.helm` contains information of Helm release & repository.

-Specifically, the definition follows the APIs from `fluxcd/flux2`, [HelmReleaseSpec](https://github.com/fluxcd/helm-controller/blob/main/docs/api/helmrelease.md) and [HelmRepositorySpec](https://github.com/fluxcd/source-controller/blob/main/docs/api/source.md#source.toolkit.fluxcd.io/v1beta1.HelmRepository).
+There are two fields `release` and `repository` in the `.spec.schematic.helm` section, these two fields align with the APIs of `fluxcd/flux2`.
+Spec of `release` aligns with [`HelmReleaseSpec`](https://github.com/fluxcd/helm-controller/blob/main/docs/api/helmrelease.md) and spec of `repository` aligns with [`HelmRepositorySpec`](https://github.com/fluxcd/source-controller/blob/main/docs/api/source.md#source.toolkit.fluxcd.io/v1beta1.HelmRepository).
-However, the fields shown in the sample are almost enough to describe a Helm chart release and its repository.
+In a word, just like the fields shown in the sample, the helm schematic module describes a specific Helm chart release and its repository.

 ## Create an Application using the helm based WorkloadDefinition